VictoriaMetrics/victorialogs-datasource/README.md

 1. Run `git push origin v1.xx.y` to push the tag created `v1.xx.y` at step 2 to public GitHub repository
 1. Go to <https://github.com/VictoriaMetrics/grafana-logs-datasource/releases> and verify that draft release with the name `TAG` has been created and this release contains all the needed binaries and checksums.
 1. Remove the `draft` checkbox for the `TAG` release and manually publish it.

-## FAQ

-### Why VictoriaLogs datasource is unsigned?

-Based on our previous experience of [developing Grafana plugins](https://grafana.com/grafana/plugins/vertamedia-clickhouse-datasource/) the signing procedure was a formal act.
-But when we tried [to sign the plugin](https://grafana.com/docs/grafana/latest/developers/plugins/publish-a-plugin/sign-a-plugin/) we were told by GrafanaLabs representative the plugin falls into a Commercial signature level.
-It matters not if plugin or VictoriaLogs itself are opensource.
-The announced cost of Commercial signature level was much higher than expected, so we interrupted the procedure.

 ## License